 How to Apply

-Applications are made available annually in early December following notification from THECB about the upcoming year’s award eligibility criteria.
+Applications are made available annually before the winter break, based on THECB program criteria.
 The annual UNT application deadline is 5 p.m. on February 15.

 Completed applications submitted by eligible applicants are reviewed, and a list is forwarded to THECB to determine the recipients.
 Recipient notification is received by SFAS in mid-May annually, with award information forwarded to the student and posted on their student account at that time.